 AI-assisted content production

-We tested this in practice — using AI to produce a full month of blog content — and the results were more nuanced than most people expect.
+We tested this in practice — using AI to produce a full month of blog content.
 Read it before you build your system.

 ⏱ Time to value: 2–3 weeks to build a repeatable workflow